SystemsApproach/ops/lifecycle.rst

 whether a given test belongs in the set of Smoke tests that gate merging a patch, or the set of Integration tests that happen after a patch is merged into the code repo, but before it is deployed.
-There is no hard-and-fast rule.
-It’s a balancing act: you want to test new software as early as you realistically can, but full integration takes both time and resources (i.e., a realistic platform for running the candidate software).
-For this reason, testing infrastructure typically requires a combination of virtual resources (e.g., VMs that are pre-configured with much of the underlying platform already installed) and physical resources (e.g., small clusters that faithfully represent the eventual target hardware).
-Again, it’s not a hard-and-fast rule, but early (Smoke) tests tend to use virtual resources that are pre-configured, while later tests (Integration) tend to run on representative hardware, with the software built from scratch.
+There is no hard-and-fast rule; it’s a balancing act.
+You want to test new software as early as you realistically can, but full integration takes both time and resources (i.e., a realistic platform for running the candidate software).

+Related to this trade-off, testing infrastructure requires a combination of virtual resources (e.g., VMs that are pre-configured with much of the underlying platform already installed) and physical resources (e.g., small clusters that faithfully represent the eventual target hardware).
+Again, it’s not a hard-and-fast rule, but early (Smoke) tests tend to use virtual resources that are pre-configured, while later (Integration) test tend to run on representative hardware, with the software built from scratch.

 You will also note that we did not call out *Regression* tests in this simple taxonomy, but our view is that Regression tests are designed to